xyliatgithub/IntroCrypto-2025/Lab 1/readme.md

 ### Apple Silicon (ARM64)

-**Currently not support lab 1**: Due to the higher kernel version on Ubuntu 22.04 , the [random number generator](https://github.com/seed-labs/seed-labs/blob/master/lab-setup/apple-arm/Notes/Crypto.md#random-number) works different on ARM VM 22.04.
-If you are working on lab 1, we suggest switching to windows or using machines in MSSI lab.
+The latest version VirtualBox Player software may be compatible with these computers.
+But we have not tested them.

-**FYI Using VMware Fusion Player**: VMware may not work support SEED Ubuntu 20.04 VM on Apple Silicon machines (M chips).
+**FYI- Using VMware Fusion Player on Apple Silicon machines (M chips)**: VMware may not support SEED Ubuntu 20.04 VM.
 Then you need to do the following steps.

+*Note for lab 1*: Due to the higher kernel version on Ubuntu 22.04 , the [random number generator](https://github.com/seed-labs/seed-labs/blob/master/lab-setup/apple-arm/Notes/Crypto.md#random-number) works differently on ARM VM 22.04.
+So this option does work for Lab 1.

 1. Download and install [VMware Fusion Player](https://blogs.vmware.com/teamfusion/2024/05/fusion-pro-now-available-free-for-personal-use.html) (free).
 2. Download [22.04.5 LTS](https://cdimage.ubuntu.com/releases/jammy/release/) (No GUI) or [24.10](https://cdimage.ubuntu.com/daily-live/current/) (Use this if you are not familiar with LTS version) instead.
 Be sure to select the **64-bit ARM (ARMv8/AArch64)** version.